FNNDSC/fnndsc/js/rev/README.md

 # Usage

-To use the viewer you have to mode avaiable.
+To use the viewer, you have two modes available.

 ## Mode 1 : Year Month Example

-To use this mode, you can define an age telling it in year and month to see the scans corresponding from the database.
+To use this mode, you can define an age telling it in years and months to see the scans corresponding from the database.

 Example : http://centurion.tch.harvard.edu/rev/viewer/?year=00&month=00&example=01

 ## Mode 2 : PatientBirthDate ScanDate Example

-This mode is use to have automatically an example corresponding to a patient birthdate and his scan date.
+This mode is used to have automatically an example corresponding to a patient birthdate and his scan date.
 It will display the closest example in term of age from the database.
 The format is YYYYMMDD.

 Example : http://centurion.tch.harvard.edu/rev/viewer/?patientbirthdate=20160608&scandate=20180207&example=01

 ### NOTE

-For each mode you will have multiple example.
+For each mode you will have multiple examples.
 Do not hesitate to change the example parameter.
 If you wish to see the list of the example and scan, you can just put 00 to the example parameter.
-This work in both mode.
+This work in both modes.

 Example : http://centurion.tch.harvard.edu/rev/viewer/?patientbirthdate=20160608&scandate=20180207&example=00

 # Modification and building

 If you want to upgrade the viewer, it's very likely that you will have to modify the `/src/rev-app.html`.
 Especially the javascript part.
-Almost all the change were made in this file.
+Almost all the changes were made in this file.

 ## Build